yjg30737/pymeg/README.md

 print(eval(ext))
 ```

-## Result
+### Result
-Note: Problem will be generated randomly depending on operand count set by user or anything like that.
+Note: Problem will be generated randomly depending on operand count set by user.
 ```python
 54+25-54*9
 6*6-31/3